imsaravana369/saravanas-blog/content/post/on-joining-the-anti-if-campaign/index.md

 Consider this Java example,

-Here one paymentMethod can be completely different from the other.
-But with this switch statement, we are coupling them into one.
+{{< custom-gist "6ad935e9fb69d3d39b8b9d70e60155bc" "Here one paymentMethod can be completely different from the other.
+But with this switch statement, we are coupling them into one." >}}

 The above code is actually trying to centralize the logic of calculating discount for various payment instruments in a single place.